Police officer dismissed after committing data breaches

-A DISGRACED Essex police officer has been dismissed with immediate effect after he was found to have committed data breaches.
+AN Essex police officer has been dismissed with immediate effect after he was found to have committed data breaches.

 Two counts of gross misconduct were proven against PC Laurence Turton after a four-day virtual misconduct hearing, which began on Monday January 11.